michaelovsky3/Demo-Repo/README.md

 ## Local Development

-1. oprn index.html in your browser
+1. open index.html in your browser